-Using the same header you would create for an private discussion list (see 7.13.2, above), simply add the following line to the header:
+Using the same header you would create for an private discussion list (see Section 7.13.2 Private Discussion Lists), simply add the following line to the header:

 Default-Options= REVIEW

 You should also add Editor= and (optionally) Moderator= keyword settings to the list.
 At least one editor must be defined to handle the message approval chores, otherwise the first listed list owner will receive the messages for approval.